access-ci-org/Integration_Roadmaps/docs/source/tasks/Knowledge_Base_v2.md

 1. **Confirm your resource summary is in CiDeR** - Ensure a summary paragraph describing your Resource Provider offering(s) is available in CiDeR.
 This will be displayed on AMP via the CiDeR API.

 2. **Provide user documentation** - Full User Guide(s) should reside at and be maintained by the RP on their own site, or in the ACCESS Knowledge Base (Atlassian Confluence).
-See [Adding Resource Documentation to the ACCESS Knowledge Base](#adding-resource-documentation-to-the-access-knowledge-base) for instructions on requesting Confluence edit access.
+See *Adding Resource Documentation to the ACCESS Knowledge Base* below for instructions on requesting Confluence edit access.

 3. **Set up your Affinity Group** - Ensure your Affinity Group is created with the proper coordinators and an up-to-date profile.
-See [Creation of an Affinity Group](#creation-of-an-affinity-group) below.
+See *Creation of an Affinity Group* below.

 4. **Submit news and events** - Share news items and events with the ACCESS community via the ACCESS Support Portal.
-See [News Items](#news-items) and [Events](#events) below.
+See *News Items* and *Events* below.

 ## Prerequisite tasks